Dale Bruder discusses advertising methods with Cathy Sirk, who teaches Spanish to children. Dean Knuth / Staff

 The Advice

-" Señora Sirk's passion for languages ignites her students and ought to do the same for teachers and administrators," said business coach Dale Bruder.
+" Señora Sirk's passion for languages ignites her students and ought to do the same for teachers and administrators," said Business Coach Dale Bruder.
 "She frames the intellectual discipline of foreign language in the context of fun - what's often called edutainment."

-This service-based enterprise relies on Sirk's abilities to attract those who make decisions for her students, namely parents and teachers, Bruder said.
+This service-based enterprise relies on Sirk's abilities to attract those who make decisions for her students, namely parents and teachers, Coach Bruder said.
 To reach her target market of primary-school children she must also appeal to administrators.

-" A professional practice business model can be successful for Foreign Fluency," Bruder said.
+" A professional practice business model can be successful for Foreign Fluency," Coach Bruder said.
 "She can build a foundation providing education services to institutions and specialty classes to those who want a deeper experience."

-Pima Community College's Community Campus catalog is one place where Foreign Fluency should promote its offerings, Bruder suggests.
+Pima Community College's Community Campus catalog is one place where Foreign Fluency should promote its offerings, Coach Bruder suggests.

 " By being established as adjunct faculty and having educational offerings in the catalog, Foreign Fluency will gain credibility," he said.